 9. Revival (2017)

-Finishing at the bottom of the pile (ahead of 2003 box set The Singles not officially released in the UK at 10) is Eminem's most recent release.
+Finishing ahead of Kamikaze at 10 is last year's Revival.
 Aided by a star-studded lineup of collaborators including Beyoncé, Ed Sheeran and P!nk, the response was generally positive, praising his rap and lyrical skills that marked a return to form.
-It's sales to date stand at 314,000 across physical, download and streaming equivalent sales.
+It's sales to date stand at 321,000 across physical, download and streaming equivalent sales.

 8. Relapse (2009)